liyuhangLLL/BookNotes/How to win friends/part3.md

 In talking with people, don't begin by discussing the things on which you differ.
 Begin by emphasizing -- and keep on emphasizing -- the things on which you agree.

+## Principle 6  Let the other person do a great deal of the talking.

+Let the other people talk themselves out.

+Because when our friends excel us, they feel important; but when we excel them, they-- or at least some of them -- will feel inferior and envious.